Automaton: Ancient

-However, the information gleaned from recent scans of the fragments indicate that it may have come from the colonies of Corinth in Sicily and implies a connection with Archimedes.
+However, the information gleaned from recent scans of the fragments indicates that it may have come from the colonies of Corinth in Sicily and implies a connection with Archimedes.

 According to Jewish legend, King Solomon used his wisdom to design a throne with mechanical animals which hailed him as king when he ascended it; upon sitting down an eagle would place a crown upon his head, and a dove would bring him a Torah scroll.
 It is also said that when King Solomon stepped upon the throne, a mechanism was set in motion.
 As soon as he stepped upon the first step, a golden ox and a golden lion each stretched out one foot to support him and help him rise to the next step.
 On each side, the animals helped the King up until he was comfortably seated upon the throne.

 In ancient China, a curious account of automata is found in the Lie Zi text, believed to have originated around 400 BCE and compiled around the fourth century CE.
 Within it there is a description of a much earlier encounter between King Mu of Zhou (1023–957 BCE) and a mechanical engineer known as Yan Shi, an 'artificer'.
 The latter proudly presented the king with a very realistic and detailed life-size, human-shaped figure of his mechanical handiwork:

 The king stared at the figure in astonishment.
 It walked with rapid strides, moving its head up and down, so that anyone would have taken it for a live human being.
 The artificer touched its chin, and it began singing, perfectly in tune.
 He touched its hand, and it began posturing, keeping perfect time...As the performance was drawing to an end, the robot winked its eye and made advances to the ladies in attendance, whereupon the king became incensed and would have had Yen Shih [Yan Shi] executed on the spot had not the latter, in mortal fear, instantly taken the robot to pieces to let him see what it really was.
 And, indeed, it turned out to be only a construction of leather, wood, glue and lacquer, variously coloured white, black, red and blue.
 Examining it closely, the king found all the internal organs complete—liver, gall, heart, lungs, spleen, kidneys, stomach and intestines; and over these again, muscles, bones and limbs with their joints, skin, teeth and hair, all of them artificial...The king tried the effect of taking away the heart, and found that the mouth could no longer speak; he took away the liver and the eyes could no longer see; he took away the kidneys and the legs lost their power of locomotion.
 The king was delighted.

 Other notable examples of automata include Archytas' dove, mentioned by Aulus Gellius.
 Similar Chinese accounts of flying automata are written of the 5th century BC Mohist philosopher Mozi and his contemporary Lu Ban, who made artificial wooden birds (ma yuan) that could successfully fly according to the Han Fei Zi and other texts.